svalenti52/Digital_Dice/README.md

      Associated file: maltshop.cpp.

 Chapter 3.
-A Parallel Parking Question <br>
+A Parallel Parking Question

     Problem: Cars are parallel parked in single narrow lot (there is only one row).
     Given n cars parked in this fashion, what is the liklihood of randomly choosing